No matter what kind of spider you’re dealing with, you probably don’t want to share space with them.

 Grass spiders are brown in color, with two black lines running down either side of their backs.
 Grass spiders multiply rapidly and can quickly take over your yard or garden with their silky webs.

 Technically speaking, grass spiders are not poisonous, but they are venomous.
 That said, though, their fangs are too short to penetrate human skin, so they’re not a threat to people.

 Are Spiders Taking Over Your San Francisco Bay Area Home?
 We’re Here to Help!

-You don’t have to live with spiders forever.
-Here at Smith’s Pest Management, we help residential and commercial customers in Northern California from Marin to Monterey get rid of spiders.
+Here at Smith’s Pest Management, we offer professional spider control services to residential and commercial customers in Northern California from Marin to Monterey.